 You’ll find widely varied cuisine, strong transport links, famous music festivals, and international sporting championships.

-There are more than 395 universities and colleges, offering over 50,000 undergraduate-level higher education courses across the UK.
+Eight things you need to know about studying in the UKThere are more than 395 universities and colleges, offering over 50,000 undergraduate-level higher education courses across the UK.

 UK higher education applications are made through UCAS.